-&lt;sup>7Neither Arvan (1985) nor Saloner (1987) results for a duopoly rely on this assumption.
+8Neither Arvan (1985) nor Saloner (1987) duopoly results rely on it.
 Assuming a concave inverse demand to work under a more general quasi-concavity assumption on the payoff function as in Romano and Yildirim (2005) would be a costly alternative in terms of mathematical content.
 We chose to assume quadratic payoffs to state our results in the simplest form possible.